caiks/WBOT02/README.md

 9, 2, 85015, 85015, ok	45552		37642		788		303		223		153		117		112		81		27		17
 ...
 ```
 The growth for *model* 84 is also very good for a non-scanning mode - this is probably due to the small *off-diagonal slices*.
 The mean length is 10.7, much higher than for *model* 80 at 8.4.
-The negative hyperskew is much greater suggesting that uninteresting paths terminate quickly.
+The negative hyper-skew is much greater suggesting that uninteresting paths terminate quickly.
 The mean *underlying* has increased from 9.0 to 15.1, again because the tuples can hold more *variables* of smaller *valency*.
 We can view the *underlying* thus -
 ```
 cd ~/WBOT02_ws
 ./WBOT02 view_underlying model084c